Ehrenbreitstein Fortress

-Since 2002, Ehrenbreitstein has been part of the UNESCO World Heritage Site Upper Middle Rhine Valley.
+Since 2002, Ehrenbreitstein has formed part of the UNESCO World Heritage Site Upper Middle Rhine Valley.

 Location

 Ehrenbreitstein is located on the eastern bank of the Rhine at Koblenz in Rhineland-Palatinate, Germany.
 It overlooks the confluence of the Mosel and the Rhine.
 The peak of the hill, which shares the name, is 118 metres above the Rhine.
 It is the northernmost point of the UNESCO World Heritage Site Upper Middle Rhine Valley.